GCuser99/SeleniumVBA/README.md

 ## SeleniumVBA v1.2

-A comprehensive Selenium wrapper for Edge and Chrome written in Windows Excel VBA based on JSon wire protocol.
+A comprehensive Selenium wrapper for Edge and Chrome written in Windows Excel VBA.

 Modified/extended from https://github.com/uezo/TinySeleniumVBA/